George Thorogood: Music career

 George Thorogood signed a three-album deal with Eagle Records in 2002, and released Ride 'Til I Die the next year.
-Ride 'Til I Die was the final Destroyers album to feature Hank "Hurricane" Carter, he was replaced by Buddy Leach.
+Ride 'Til I Die was the final Destroyers album to feature Hank "Hurricane" Carter, he was replaced by Buddy Leach in August.
 In 2004, Greatest Hits: 30 Years of Rock was released, it was the band's final album to be certified gold by the RIAA.
 Eagle released their fourth live album, 30th Anniversary Tour: Live, also in 2004, and The Hard Stuff in 2006.
 The Destroyers toured with Buddy Guy in the summer of 2008, before returning to EMI/Capitol in 2009 to release their next studio album, The Dirty Dozen.
 It was their first studio album since Haircut to reach the Billboard 200, peaking at number 169.
 In 2011 they released their most recent studio album, 2120 South Michigan Ave., which was a tribute to Chess Record artists.
 In 2012, Thorogood was named one of the "50 Most Influential Delawareans of the Past 50 Years".
-The next year the Destroyers celebrated their 40th year anniversary with a national tour.
-Thorogood released his first proper solo album in 2017, titled Party of One, which was his best selling album in a long time.
+The next year the Destroyers celebrated their 40th anniversary as a band with a national tour.
+Thorogood released his first proper solo album Party of One in 2017 which was his best selling album in a long time.
 On April 21, 2018, the Destroyers released the single "Shot Down" for Record Store Day.